People

 Ph.D. student

-Ellen is a PhD student in the Human Genetics Program and is interested in interpretations of genetic disease, particularly understanding variant penetrance and addressing disparities in disease risk.
+Ellen is a PhD student in the Human Genetics Program and is interested in interpretations of genetic disease, particularly understanding variant penetrance and enhancing precision in genetic risk evaluation.
 She did her B.S. and M.S. at the University of California-Davis in Biochemistry and Molecular Medicine and Genomic Medicine.
 Outside of the lab, she likes to trail run and take naps in the sun.

 Jeremy Smith